appsembler/course-access-groups/docs/rest_api.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The membership endpoints lets us to add, modify and delete
+The membership endpoints lets us add, modify and delete
 the memberships in a similar way to the Course Access Groups API endpoints.

 To add a new membership make ``POST`` request with a JSON payload: